April 29, 2025

 Transcriptions

-Podcast tips to sound like a pro
+Podcast tips to sound professional

 1. Define and research your audience

 Starting a new podcast without a clear idea of your target audience is like shouting into a void.
-You’re hoping there’s someone out there listening—but you don’t know who they are or what they’re interested in, so your show ends up being an amalgamation of topics you find interesting with no clue whether others do too.
+You're hoping there's someone out there listening—but you don't know who they are or what they're interested in, so your show ends up being an amalgamation of topics you find interesting with no clue whether others do too.
+This is one of the most common podcast mistakes beginners make, but following podcast best practices from the start can help you avoid this pitfall.

 • Age